Building Equality Policy: What you need to know

 If you would like more information on how your entity should respond, please contact us.

-Publication written by Sophie Lefebvre, Senior Solicitor, and Alexandra Lioudvigova, Law Graduate.
+Publication written by Sophie Lefebvre, Principal Solicitor, and Alexandra Lioudvigova, Law Graduate.

 Updated